reewardius/SubDomainizer/README.md

 -d            | --domains     | Give TLD (eg. for www.example.com you have to give example.com) to find subdomain for given TLD seperated by comma (no spaces b/w comma).
 -g            | --gitscan     | Needed if you want to get things via Github too.
 -gt           | --gittoken    | Github API token is needed, if want to scan (also needed -g also).
+-gop	      | --gitsecretop | Saving secrets to a file found in github.
 -k            | --nossl       | Use this to bypass the verification of SSL certificate.
 -f            | --folder      | Root folder which contains files/folder.
 -san          | --subject_alt_name    |  Find Subject Alternative Names for all found subdomains, Options: 'all', 'same'.